**Are You new to RC? Get "The Beginner's Guide To Flying RC Airplanes" ebook for the flying start you need!**

 On the subject of the u/c, there are two optional extras for the Art-Tech AT-6; one is a sound module (more on that later) and the other is a set of retracts, to replace the slot-in fixed undercarriage supplied with the plane.

-The decision to buy the retracts at the same time I placed the order for the plane was a no-brainer; for just £35 they make all the difference to the plane.
-They are servo-less retracts and fit directly into the fixed u/c holes, with no chopping out to be done.
+The decision to buy the retracts at the same time I placed the order for the plane was a no-brainer; for just £35 they make all the difference to the scale appearance of the AT-6.
+They are servo-less (worm-drive) retracts and fit directly into the fixed u/c holes, with no chopping out to be done.
 The only small mod to do is to make a small groove for the retract leads, up into the underside of the wing.

-Panel lines and rivets are all there, as are the moulded shapes of the ribs in the tail sections.
+Panel lines and rivets are nicely moulded on the plane, as are the shapes of the ribs in the tail sections.
 The decals are bright and crisp, but sadly a couple on my AT-6 had been put on crooked, which spoiled the appearance a bit.

 Two small tubes of rapid epoxy are supplied in the box, but I opened mine only to discover that they had gone off!
 No biggie, since I had my own to use for gluing the tail feathers to the fuselage which, incidentally, were a very good and snug fit.